dandisy/webcore/README.md

     * harimayco/laravel-menu
     * atayahmet/laravel-nestable

-    * ixudra/curl
+    * ixudra/curl or guzzlehttp/guzzle

     If you activated laravel passport use :
     * spatie/laravel-cors

     * barryvdh/laravel-dompdf or seguce92/laravel-dompdf
-    * maatwebsite/excel or phpoffice/phpspreadsheet
+    * phpoffice/phpspreadsheet or maatwebsite/excel

     * pragmarx/tracker or jeremykenedy/laravel-logger
     * spatie/laravel-activitylog